UmairPirzada/JAVA_Programming/Java_Data_Types.md

 | `char`         | 2 bytes      | Stores a **single character** or **ASCII value**        |

 ### 2. Non-Primitive Data Types
 Non-primitive data types in Java are more complex structures.
 Unlike primitive types, they are created by the user, so they do not directly store values but instead reference locations in memory where data is stored.
+Non-primitive data types are called reference types because they refer to objects.
 Non-primitive types include:

 | **Data Type**  | **Description**                                                                                  |
 |----------------|--------------------------------------------------------------------------------------------------|